 Understanding Data Security in Cloud Data Warehouses

 Firms and corporations can pool, manage, and control big data at the workstations very conveniently with cloud data warehousing.
 But with such convenience comes the owner to put up robust data security and comply with the data through any regulatory requirements.
-The following article will give more detail about how data security while being compliant with the regulations in the cases of using cloud data warehousing consulting services.
+The following article will give more detail about how data security is compliant with the regulations in the cases of using cloud data warehousing consulting services.
 It has perspectives and best practices on how to keep your sensitive information safe.

 Data security in the cloud data warehousing context is the security of data access without proper authority, misuse of the data, and general security from breaches, mostly on issues of integrity, confidentiality, and availability of the data.